-Feature – Army Targets
+Feature – ARMY TARGETS

 For two world wars, the Australian Army conducted weapons training mostly unrelated to what soldiers would experience the first time they actually came under enemy fire, by practicing shooting at large stationary bullseye targets at known distances, and with no-one shooting back.

 Through World War 2, Korea, Malaya and Vietnam, the Army improved how it prepared soldiers for combat.
 Australian troops went off to Timor Leste, Iraq and Afghanistan well prepared and mostly well equipped.
 Now, with the experience of two decades of deployments, the Army is looking to do even better.

 “What we are looking at is an optimal system of training enablers to develop what’s called a pre-combat veteran,” LTCOL Dan Harrison, capability manager for land training support systems in Army headquarters told ADBR.